model-checking/kani-verifier-blog/_posts/2023-03-23-how-kani-helped-find-bugs-in-hifitime.md

 The purpose of this blog post is to show how Kani helped solve a number of important non-trivial bugs in hifitime.
 For completeness' sake, let's start with [an introduction of the notion of time](#why-time-matters), how hifitime [avoids loss of precision](#avoiding-loss-of-precision), and finally [why Kani is crucial](#importance-of-kani-in-hifitime) to ensuring the correctness of hifitime.

+## Author bio

+Chris Rabotin is a senior guidance, navigation, and controls (GNC) engineer at Rocket Lab USA.
+His day to day revolves around trajectory design and orbit determination of Moon-bounder missions, and developing GNC algorithms in C++ that run on spacecraft and lunar landers.
+On his free time, he architects and develops high fidelity astrodynamics software in Rust and Python ([Nyx Space](https://nyxspace.com/)) and focuses way too much on testing and validation of its results.
+Chris has over twenty years of experience in Python and picked up Rust in 2017 after encountering yet another memory overrun in a vector math library in C.

 ## Why time matters

 _Time is just counting subdivisions of the second, it's a trivial and solved problem._ Well, it's not quite trivial, and often incorrectly solved.